 Is your website well organized with internal links?

-It’s important to have a well organized website structure.
+It’s important to have a well-organized website structure.

-For example, your most important pages (the ones that will likely convert visitors into sales) need to be linked to from lots of other pages on your website.
+For example, your most important pages (the ones that will likely convert visitors into sales) need to be linked to lots of other pages on your website.

 The more PageRank a website has, the more important Google believes the page is.